 The Music Modernization Act (“MMA”) was enacted into law on October 11, 2018, heralding the most significant change to music licensing in a generation.

-Prior to enactment of the MMA, the system for mechanical licensing – the process of gaining permission for making and distributing of phonorecords – found in Section 115 of the Copyright Act was outdated and difficult to manage.You could either obtain direct (sometimes called “voluntary”) licenses from the copyright owner in each of these musical works or go through a compulsory licensing process that still involved obtaining permission on a song-by-song basis by filing a “Notice of Intention” with known copyright owners or with the United States Copyright Office (“USCO”) in the event the copyright owner could not be located.
+Prior to enactment of the MMA, the system for mechanical licensing – the process of gaining permission for making and distributing of phonorecords – found in Section 115 of the Copyright Act was outdated and difficult to manage.You could either obtain direct (sometimes called “voluntary”) licenses from the copyright owner in each of these musical works or go through a compulsory licensing process that still involved licensing on a song-by-song basis by filing a “Notice of Intention” with known copyright owners or with the United States Copyright Office (“USCO”) in the event the copyright owner could not be located.

 That’s why the MMA instituted a new blanket licensing system (the “Blanket License”) which is more streamlined and offers benefits to all stakeholders.
 Creators are more likely to get paid in a shorter time frame for the uses of their songs, digital music providers can clear rights more efficiently, and music fans are able to enjoy the benefit of the greatest amount of legally available content in the history of music.